MasterTomNL/slugblaster/README.md

 # Slugblaster system for FoundryVTT
 This is a FoundryVTT system for playing Slugblaster.

+# TODO
+* add Compendium data to the system via packs

 # Features
 * detailed actor sheet (incl. playbook drag-and-drop support)
 * rollable tables for customizing your slugblaster (your board, gun, background, etc.)